-Introduction of Spain
+Introduction to Spain

 The Kingdom of Spain, as the country is officially called, occupies about 85% of Iberian Peninsula, sharing it with Portugal.
 Its mainland is located in Europe’s Southwest.
 Besides Portugal, its area of 505,990 km2 borders France, Andorra, Gibraltar and Morocco.
 Spain’s territory is washed by the Atlantic Ocean and the Mediterranean Sea.